There's plenty you can do while still in school, from work experience to online courses, competitions to summer schools.

 An apprenticeship combines practical training in a job with study.
 Apprentices work alongside experienced staff to gain job-specific skills whilst earning a wage and working towards a number of qualifications.

 There are hundreds of different undergraduate degree courses available, each covering different topics and offering different opportunities.
+Choose a subject you enjoy and are good at, because if you're passionate about working in the space sector you can - no matter what you end up studying!

 You can study pretty much any subject and still end up in the space industry.
 Start with your ideal job.
 What qualifications are needed for that job?
 What do you need to get those qualifications?